 Determiner co-occurrence and DP structure (with Saurov Syed)

-This project examines cross-linguistic variation in possible co-occurrence among non-article determiners (demonstratives, proper names, pronouns, possessors) and its implications for theories of nominal functional structure and its variation.
-The patterns provide new evidence that the semantic components of indexicality (e.g. possession, person, deixis, identifiability, inclusiveness) correspond to distinct syntactic features, and that languages vary in the number of functional projections that can simultaneously instantiate them (see work on Coalescence below).
+This project examines cross-linguistic variation in the co-occurrence of non-article determiners (demonstratives, proper names, pronouns, possessors) and its implications for theories of nominal functional structure.
+We argue that the semantic components of indexicality (e.g. possession, person, deixis, identifiability, inclusiveness) correspond to distinct syntactic features, and that languages vary in the number of functional projections that can simultaneously instantiate them (see work on Coalescence below).

 Papers: